jose-sanchez-morales/spectral-analysis-visualization-method/README.md

 ## Input files

 Three types of files are needed per time sub-series for running the program.
 The program comes with sample data by default for the user to test it.
+The sample data is provided as .zip files that need to be uncompressed in the data folder.

 * *Files with extension .LOM*: It is a space-delimited file with two columns, one for the frequencies and one for the power spectrum.